-In operational practice, I'm not aware of any nurseries who use a growing medium amended with hydrogels, although many such products are available for the nonprofessional or home gardener (Figure 4).
+In operational practice, few nurseries use a growing medium amended with hydrogels, although many such products are available for the non-professional or home gardener (Figure 5).
 Good growers want complete control of the water-holding capacity of their growing media, which would be lost with hydrogel amendments.
-Also, the swelling hydrogel particles have to expand somewhere after hydration and undoubtedly reduce the amount of macropores which are so essential for good drainage and air exchange.
+Also, the swelling hydrogel particles must expand somewhere after hydration and undoubtedly reduce the amount of macropores which are so essential for good drainage and air exchange.